Socioeconomic status: Education

 Research shows that lower SES students have lower and slower academic achievement as compared with students of higher SES.
-When teachers make judgments about students based on their class and SES, they are taking the first step in preventing students from having an equal opportunity for academic achievement.
-Educators need to help overcome the stigma of poverty.
-A student of low SES and low self-esteem should not be reinforced by educators.
-Teachers need to view students as individuals and not as a member of an SES group.
-Teachers looking at students in this manner will help them to not be prejudiced towards students of certain SES groups.
-Raising the level of instruction can help to create equality in student achievement.
-Teachers relating the content taught to students' prior knowledge and relating it to real-world experiences can improve achievement.
-Educators also need to be open and discuss class and SES differences.
-It is important that all are educated, understand, and be able to speak openly about SES.
+This may be attributed to the abundance of resources available to the upper and upper middle class school districts and parents, while the equivalent in areas which are predominantly lower-middle/working class do not have the resources (for staffing quality teachers, updating textbooks, providing free tutoring or counseling for students who need it in order to succeed at school, etc.).

+Female education

 Occupation

 Occupational prestige, as one component of SES, encompasses both income and educational attainment.
 The occupational status reflects the educational attainment required to obtain the job and income levels that vary with different jobs and within ranks of occupations.
 Additionally, it shows achievement in skills required for the job.
 Occupational status measures social position by describing job characteristics, decision-making ability and control, and psychological demands on the job.

 Occupations are ranked by the Census (among other organizations) and opinion polls from the general population are surveyed.
 Some of the most prestigious occupations are physicians and surgeons, lawyers, chemical and biomedical engineers, university professors, and communications analysts.
 These jobs, considered to be grouped in the high SES classification, provide more challenging work and greater control over working conditions but require more ability.
 The jobs with lower rankings include food preparation workers, counter attendants, bartenders and helpers, dishwashers, janitors, maids and housekeepers, vehicle cleaners, and parking lot attendants.
 The jobs that are less valued also offer significantly lower wages, and often are more laborious, very hazardous, and provide less autonomy.

 Occupation is the most difficult factor to measure because so many exist, and there are so many competing scales.
 Many scales rank occupations based on the level of skill involved, from unskilled to skilled manual labour to professional, or use a combined measure using the education level needed and income involved.

 In sum, the majority of researchers agree that income, education and occupation together best represent SES, while some others feel that changes in family structure should also be considered.
 SES affects students' cognitive abilities and academic success.
 Several researchers have found that SES affects students' abilities.